-The COVID-19 pandemic has created much uncertainty.
-Impacts to MHSA revenues due to the resulting economic factors may have impacts on the proposed budgets currently outlined in this plan.
+The COVID-19 pandemic has created much uncertainty about the next three fiscal years.
+Negative impacts to MHSA revenues due to the resulting economic downturn may have impacts on the proposed budgets currently outlined in this plan.
 It is important to note that all programs and budgets outlined in this plan are estimates based on the information we have at hand, but they are subject to change and adjustment based on evolving information, which may include decreases or changes in funded services.
 Nevada County Behavioral Health will be closely monitoring MHSA revenue projections, as well as community need for services, and will bring forth amendments and annual updates to this plan as necessary.